Skip to content

 Theory 2: Neuromuscular Fatigue

-The more current view, supported by Professor Noakes and others: cramps are primarily caused by fatigue-induced dysfunction in the signals between your nervous system and muscles.
-When a muscle is pushed beyond its fatigue threshold, the normal inhibitory mechanisms fail, and the muscle contracts uncontrollably.
+The more current view, developed by Professor Martin Schwellnus and colleagues: cramps are primarily caused by fatigue-induced alterations in the signals between your nervous system and muscles.
+When a muscle is pushed beyond its fatigue threshold, inhibitory feedback from the Golgi tendon organs drops, excitatory muscle-spindle activity rises, and the muscle contracts uncontrollably.

 This explains why cramps are more common: